-“Common” implies that something is available to everyone, free to use by the common people as well as the educated and privileged alike.
-“Sense” often refers to one of the body’s senses, and their ability to perceive an external stimuli.
+“Common” means that everyone has something at their disposal that can be freely used by the common people as well as by educated and privileged people.
+“Sense” often refers to one of the senses of the body and its ability to perceive external stimuli.

-Historically, back in the time of Aristotle, common sense was viewed as an aspect of the animal soul, and our ability to distinguish and identify physical things apart from ourselves—a combination of our senses and our rational mind.
-When all of the definitions, from thousands of years ago to today, a common through-line is awareness.
-It suggests a self-awareness and an awareness of others that facilitates our decision-making as we move through the world.
+In all of the definitions, from thousands of years ago to today, a common through-line is awareness.
+It suggests self-awareness and an awareness of others that facilitates our decision-making as we move through the world.

-Making practical decisions and sound judgments based on the facts presented in reality is an example of having “common sense”.
-By analyzing a scenario and making logical and clear decisions based on previous experience will result in an optimal outcome.
+Making practical decisions and informed judgments based on the facts presented in reality is an example of “common sense.”
+Analyzing a scenario and making logical and clear decisions based on experience – leads to an optimal outcome.

 For example, if you are cooking dinner in a large pot and pick it up after it has been on the hob, you will burn yourself.
 If you do this, one might say that you lack “common sense”.
 It is widely known that metal objects conduct heat, and with even a rudimentary understanding of heat transfer and the process of cooking food, you would know that you require protection to avoid burning your hands when moving a hot metal pot.

-Many people think of “common sense” as knowledge or ability gained through experience, rather than academic study.
-Therefore, when a person does something considered “nonsensical”, it is argued that they lack “common sense”.
+Many people regard “common sense” as knowledge or ability acquired through experience, not an academic study.
+So, when a person does something that is considered “nonsensical,” it is argued that he lacks “common sense.”

-Perhaps they have never encountered a given situation, and thus do not know how to behave in an appropriate manner, but making a “common sense” mistake can often be due to a lack of concentration, a momentary lapse in our unconscious brain.
+They may never have encountered a particular situation and therefore do not know how to behave appropriately, but a “common sense” error can often be due to a lack of concentration, a momentary lapse in our unconscious brain.

-Certain decisions do not need to be consciously debated; after multiple repetitions of a given scenario, our response or behavior becomes routine, which is a manifestation of “common sense”.
+Certain decisions do not need to be consciously debated; after repeated repetition of a certain scenario, our reaction or behavior becomes routine, which is a manifestation of “common sense.”

-Now, it is important to differentiate between wisdom and “common sense”.
-The latter is only considered to be applicable in practical matters, rather than those involving emotions or abstract concepts.
+It is important to distinguish between wisdom and “common sense,” which is considered applicable only to practical matters, not to feelings or abstract concepts.

-This natural ability to make good decisions and behave in a sensible way helps you to function within society, obey social norms, keep yourself safe, properly judge situations, and develop relationships.
-While this sounds rather straightforward, there are many examples of people lacking common sense, or seeming to actively work against it.
+This natural ability to make good decisions and behave rationally helps you function within society, obey social norms, protect yourself, assess situations correctly, and develop relationships.

-This can cause conflict in every walk and scale of life.
-Although “common sense” is considered universally available knowledge and practicality, since every individual’s experience is different, so too is there understanding of and access to “common sense”.
+This can lead to conflict at any stage of life.
+Although “common sense” is regarded as generally available knowledge and practical application, since each individual’s experience is different, so is their understanding of and access to “common sense”.

 Emotions vs. Logic

-One of the critical issues with “common sense” is that it can sometimes rely too fully on practical judgment, removing any emotion while reaching a decision.
-Highly intelligent people are sometimes seen as obtuse, or lacking “common sense”, because they insist on approaching everything from a logical and pragmatic perspective.
-While a decision may appear to make “sense” on paper, there are some situations that require tact and context before an action should be made.
+Highly intelligent people are sometimes seen as blunt or lacking “common sense” because they insist on looking at everything from a logical and pragmatic perspective.
+Although a decision may seem “reasonable” on paper, situations require tact and context before an action can be taken.

-For example, imagine that you discover that your best friend’s boyfriend is cheating on her.
-Logic may argue that your friend should have this knowledge as soon as possible, so she can absorb and react to this information appropriately, whether that leads to a fight with her boyfriend or a full-on breakup.
+For example, imagine discovering that your best friend’s boyfriend is cheating on her.
+Logic might argue that your friend should have this knowledge as soon as possible so that she can absorb this information and respond appropriately to it, whether this leads to a fight with her boyfriend or complete separation.

-This is all to say that, while “common sense” primarily applies to social norms and universally available knowledge based on practical judgment, some consideration of context and peripheral circumstances is essential.
-Research has shown that intelligence makes people better at supporting their own view of things, and bolstering their beliefs with facts and research, but have more base intelligence doesn’t make people more empathetic, or more receptive to the views/beliefs of others.
+Research has shown that intelligence makes people better at supporting their own views and underpinning their beliefs with facts and research.
+Still, more basic intelligence does not make people more empathetic or receptive to the views/beliefs of others.

 The Contradiction of Common Sense

-This is why the idea of “common sense” can also be dangerous, and potentially isolating.
-If some piece of cultural or local knowledge is treated as “common sense”, an individual’s experience regarding that topic may be seriously skewed.
-What is “true” in one place may not be true or socially accepted somewhere else; the idea that some things are “common sense” can result in entrenched beliefs, faith-based thinking, and a move away from logic, facts, and practical judgment – the core of “common sense”.
+As a result, the idea of “common sense” can also be dangerous and potentially isolating; if a piece of cultural or local knowledge is treated as “common sense,” an individual’s experience on the subject can be seriously distorted; what is “true” in one place may not be true or socially accepted elsewhere; the idea that some things are “common sense” can lead to entrenched beliefs, faith-based thinking, and a shift away from logic, facts, and practical judgment – the core of “common sense.”

-If you are one of those unfortunate few whose “common sense” has been criticized in the past, there are a few tactics you can try to improve your standing among your peers, friends or family.
+If you are one of the few unfortunate people whose “common sense” has been criticized in the past, there are a few tactics you can use to try to improve your standing among peers, friends, or family.

-- Listen More – By admitting that you may not always be the expert on a given subject, you can learn from others, better judge the tone and mood of a conversation, and ensure that you keep your foot out of your mouth.
+- Listen more – By admitting that you may not always be the expert on a particular topic, you can learn from others, better assess the tone and mood of a conversation, and make sure you don’t take your foot off the pedal.

-- Get Feedback from Others – If you struggle with your behavior or words when dealing with others, speak with a trusted mentor or friend about the situation.
-Ask them to keep an eye out, pay extra attention to your behavior, and give you feedback on how you’re been acting.
+- Get feedback from others – If you are struggling with your behavior or words when dealing with others, talk to a trusted mentor or friend about the situation.
+Ask them to keep an eye on it, pay particular attention to your behavior, and give feedback on how you behave.

-- Take a Personality Test – Understanding some of the driving forces behind your personality can help identify areas that might require more work or attention.
-A personality test can be insightful when it comes to habits and ingrained behaviors of which we may not even be aware.
+- Take a personality test – Understanding some of the driving forces behind your personality can help identify areas that require more work or attention.
+A personality test can be instructive regarding habits and ingrained behaviors that we may not even be aware of.

-- Think Before Speaking – A lack of common sense is often revealed when one speaks before thinking, or struggles to listen to others.
+- Think before you speak – A lack of common sense often manifests itself when you speak before you think or when you have trouble listening to others.
 Slow down and avoid making hasty decisions or speaking too quickly; patience can help you avoid many verbal gaffes.

-- Read Books on the Subject – Self-improvement books for personal development are available for every style of reader and every personality.
-Focusing on interaction styles, learning about personality traits, and spending time in self-reflection can be a huge benefit to your good sense.
+- Reading books on the subject – Self-improvement books for personal development are available for any reading style and personality.
+Focusing on interaction styles, learning about personality traits, and spending time in self-reflection can greatly benefit your common sense.

-- Broaden Your Horizons – Given that “common sense” is based on personal experience, try stepping out of your comfort zone, exploring new beliefs and cultures, and seeing the world from the perspective of others.
-All of this will help to expand your personal sphere of “common sense” for the better!
+- Widening the horizon – Since “common sense” is based on personal experience, try to move out of your comfort zone, explore new beliefs and cultures, and see the world from the perspective of others.
+All of this will help to broaden your personal sphere of “common sense” for the better!